johannschopplich/unlazy/docs/api/blurhash-create-png-data-uri.md

 # `createPngDataUri`

-Especially when using a server-side rendering framework like [Nuxt](https://nuxt.com), you might want to generate the placeholder images for the `src` attribute with SSR.
+Especially when using a server-side rendering framework like [Nuxt](https://nuxt.com), you might want to generate the placeholder images for the `src` attribute during SSR.
 This can be done with the `createPngDataUri` function:

 ```ts
 import { createPngDataUri } from 'unlazy/blurhash'